 If you have lost a loved one in negligent killing, a suit against the defendant will have two different types of claims.
 The first is a wrongful death action.
 Essentially, you are bringing a claim as a member of the victim's family for the loss that you have suffered because the person who was killed is no longer in your life.
 The second is a survival action that is brought by the personal representative of the victim (i.e. the person in charge - usually a family member - of handling the victim's estate.).
 This claim allows for compensation to the victim's estate for the pain and suffering and other damages incurred by the victim that were suffered up to the moment of death.#3 Maryland Law Makes Fair Pain and Suffering Damages Impossible

 There is no question that there are car and truck accident wrongful death cases where the settlements and verdicts will exceed $1 million.
-Our firm has gotten many such results for our clients.
-But Maryland law imposes a cap on pain and suffering damages in fatal wreck case.
+Our firm has gotten many insurance payouts for our grieving clients.
+But Maryland law imposes a cap on pain and suffering damages in fatal wreck cases.
 The law is complicated but we have put together a chart to give you some idea of what the maximum pain and suffering damages can be in Maryland.

-One question surviving victims ask is how do insurance companies put a value on a life in a death case,... the grief, the pain, the heartache... thing that if you have never experienced it you really can't understand.
-The answer is they really don't -- they just pay as little as they have to pay.
+One question surviving victims ask is how do insurance companies put a value on life in a death case,... the grief, the pain, the heartache... thing that if you have never experienced it you really can't understand.
+The answer is they don't -- they just pay as little as they have to pay.
 This is why so many of our fatal crash cases do not settle until just before trial: they want to keep every penny they can (and hold on to those pennies as long as they can).#4: There Are No Punitive Damages in Maryland Negligent Accident Cases

-Call us at 800-553-8082 or you can get a free case evaluation on-line.
+Call us at 800-553-8082 or you can get a free case evaluation online.

 More Information to Better Understand Maryland Fatal Car Accident Claims